 We are a clinical-stage biopharmaceutical company focused on developing an innovative cell therapy pipeline of autologous tumor infiltrating lymphocyte, or TIL, therapies for the treatment of patients with cancer.
 We have assembled an accomplished team with a successful track record in the development, manufacture, regulatory approval and commercialization of multiple cell therapies.
-Using our optimized and scalable manufacturing process, we are rapidly advancing our lead TIL product candidate, ITIL-168, for the treatment of advanced melanoma.
-Based on the strength of clinical results from a compassionate use program, we plan to initiate a Phase 2 trial in to support a BLA submission in .
-We plan to initiate Phase 1 trials of ITIL-168 in additional indications with high unmet medical need, including cutaneous squamous cell carcinoma, non-small cell lung cancer, head and neck cancer and cervical cancer, in .
+Using our optimized and scalable manufacturing process, we are advancing our lead TIL product candidate, ITIL-168, for the treatment of advanced melanoma.
+Based on the clinical results from a compassionate use program with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process, we plan to submit an investigational new drug application, or IND, to the U.S. Food and Drug Administration, or the FDA, and, if authorized to proceed, initiate a Phase 2 trial in , which we believe could support a BLA submission in .
+We plan to initiate Phase 1 trials of ITIL-168 in additional indications with significant unmet medical need, including cutaneous squamous cell carcinoma, non-small cell lung cancer, head and neck cancer and cervical cancer, in .
 ITIL-168 will be manufactured in our company-operated in-house manufacturing facilities for both our clinical trials and commercial sale, if approved.